Neeqstock/VecchioGPT/README.md

 ### Method 2: background daemon

-- Run daemon.py (you can reduce to icon the script)
+- Run _daemon.py_ (you can reduce to icon the script console)
 - Select some text, and press CTRL+C to put it into clipboard
 - Press any of the defined keyboard shortcuts
-- Two audible pings will advise you when the computation is started, and when the answer is complete and ready.
+- Two audible pings will advise you when the computation is started, and when the answer is complete and ready
 - When the answer is ready, it will be automatically copied inside the clipboard.
-Use CTRL+V to paste it anywhere.
+Use CTRL+V to paste it anywhere
+- Prompts, input and answers will also be printed on the console

 **Keyboard shortcuts:**